 Mary Berry Bara Brith Recipe

-Mary Berry Bara Brith Recipe essentially refers to a Welsh seasoned bread that derives its flavor from tea and other dried fruit that are soaked either overnight or longer.
-Some variations of this recipe use spices as well to add flavor to it.
+Mary Berry Bara Brith Recipe essentially refers to a Welsh seasoned bread that derives from tea and other dried fruit soaked overnight or longer.
+Some variations of this recipe use spices as well to add flavour to it.
 This type of cake is still made traditionally at home in certain parts of Argentina, though its recipe has fallen into disuse over the years.

 What Is The Meaning Of Bara Brith?

 Bara Brith is a Welsh word that translates to “Speckled Bread.”
 This is obviously due to the fruit that is speckled all over the bread.
-There are some who refer to it by its Anglicised name of speckled bread as well today.
+Some refer to it by its Anglicised name of speckled bread as well today.

 When Is This Usually Served?